22 JulWhat Really Is Data Security?

 Phishing scams are most often delivered through email in an attempt to get the recipient to share passwords.
 Having an email security system set up is imperative to prevent hackers.
 Email security will allow the email to go through multiple procedures to ensure safety before it hits the inbox.

 Ensure System Security

 System security works in conjunction with data security.
 If the system is vulnerable, the data is vulnerable and vice versa.
 System security protects everything in the organization in terms of network and resources.
-Data security protects the information and system security protects the devices and networks holding the data.
+Data security is important because it protects the information.
+System security protects the devices and networks holding the data.